nuvo/orca/README.md

 #### Get the "stable" environment and deploy the same configuration to a new environment, with override(s)

-Useful for creating test environments for a single service.
+Useful for creating test environments for a single service or for multiple services.
+Handy for testing a single feature spanning across one or more services.
 This will deploy the "stable" configuration to a destination namespace, except for the specified override(s), which will be deployed with version `CHART_VERSION`.
+The following commands will be a part of all CI\CD processes in all services:

 ```
 orca get env --name $SRC_NS --kube-context $SRC_KUBE_CONTEXT > charts.yaml